stephengold/Acorus/README.md

 The left- and right-arrow keys cause the camera to orbit around the center of the scene.

+`CameraOrbitAppState` is entirely controlled by 2 signals, and it doesn't care which hotkeys are bound to those signals.
+This makes it easy to customize which hotkeys do what.

 ### TestToggleFly

 This example extends `TestFlyCam`